Ed Foley

-Early years
+Early life

 Raised in Cherry Hill, New Jersey, Foley graduated from Cherry Hill High School East.

 Foley was a three-year starter at Bucknell University, playing one season as a guard and two as a center.
 During his junior year, he was named the Bison's top lineman.
 As a senior, he served as the team's captain.

 Coaching career

 Early coaching career

 Foley coached the offensive line at University at Albany, SUNY from 1989 to 1990.
 He served as an assistant coach at the University of Pennsylvania from 1991 to 1993, and again from 1995 to 1997.
 At Penn, Foley coached tight ends and tackles for five years and helped the Quakers to a perfect 10–0 record and an Ivy League championship in 1993.
 Foley was the offensive line coach for Williams College in 1994.
-Foley spent the 1998 season as the offensive coordinator and offensive line coach at Jacksonville University, the first time the university sponsored a football.
+Foley spent the 1998 season as the offensive coordinator and offensive line coach at Jacksonville University, the first time the university sponsored football.
 His Dolphin offense averaged 380 passing yards (190 passing, 190 rushing) and 30.1 points per game.